gupon/Metal-Stroke-App/README.md

 So you can
 - make gradient along stroke
 - make tapered line
-- cross its own stroke (under or over)
+- overlap strokes with proper depth ordering (under or over)

 ### Make full use of instanced drawing
-- No mesh construction per-frame inside CPU
+- No per-frame mesh construction on the CPU
   - only list of vertex & attributes are passed to shaders
 - Entire stroke is formed from basic 3 shapes (quad, triangle, pie)
-  - each deformed by vertex shader
+  - each is deformed in the vertex shader
-  - no polygon overwrapping in caps/joins
+  - no polygon overlapping in caps/joins
     - works well with gradients, alpha blending
+    - (still not working well with miter-limited angles)
 - Maximum 3 draw calls for infinite number & types of strokes
-  - draws separated only by base shapes, not by strokes
+  - rendering is separated by base shape type, not by individual strokes
-  - each result combined with depth properly
+  - all results are composited using proper depth testing

-## Limitation
+## Limitations
-- Miter Limit
-- No way to set width/color/cap/join types in drawing mode 😉
-  - selected from all types by order
+- No UI for selecting joins/caps (currently chosen randomly 😉)

 ## Try Drawing
 You can draw strokes manually by:

 - **Left click** to add a point with randomized color
+  - drag to adjust latest position
 - **Right click** to clear the canvas
 - **Return key (⏎)** to finalize a stroke

 ## Try Drawing (by code)
-Replace codes inside
+Modify the code in
-- `InteractiveMTKView(...)` : Handling mouse event
+- `InteractiveMTKView(...)`: Handles mouse events
-- `FrameUpdater.update(...)` : Generating wave motion
+- `FrameUpdater.update(...)`: Generates wave motion